snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 periodically using the ``posterior_adaptive`` specification.
 This will add simulation truth evaluations in areas of high-likelihood to the emulator training data, thus refining the Hessian.
-For more detail about derivative-based formulations involving the misfit Hessian, refer to the Theory Manual.
+For more detail about derivative-based formulations involving the misfit Hessian, refer to :ref:`uq:bayes:prop`.

 An additional control for QUESO is to perform a logit transformation (``logit_transform``) which performs an internal variable transformation